lsnbm/DeadByDaylight-External/READMDEnglish.md

    ```

 2. **Prepare the kernel driver**

-   > *This project provides only the external overlay code, no driver included.*
+   *This project provides only the external overlay code, no driver included.*
-   > Please set up or use your own driver template, ensure it's properly signed and loaded:
+   Set up or use your own driver template, ensuring it is properly signed and loaded:

    * Example driver: `YourKernelDriver.sys`
    * Driver API: custom `ReadPhysicalMemory` / `WritePhysicalMemory`